 Always driven by a burning desire to try to get rid of the profits of dirty dealings in the weapons industry as quickly as possible, through squandering and giving things away.
 One last shared journey, bringing mother and son together in a way that life itself never managed to do.
 We find ourselves entering the dark corners of family history, from the Springer offices in Hamburg to their Nazi grandfather’s villa in Sylt – or to Beyond Africa?

 The human being, a creature behind a splintering façade of luxury – what is real and what is fiction?
 A highly amusing play with biographical influences and an enchanting parody.
-After making the shortlist for the Leipzig Book Prize, the novel has been adapted for the stage by pop director Stefan Pucher.
+After making the shortlist for the German Book Prize, the novel has been adapted for the stage by pop director Stefan Pucher.

 "Eurotrash is breathtakingly different: Christian Kracht mixes Nazis, money, family and coming to terms with the past – and he outsmarts everyone as he does so.”
 ZEIT